ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 ## Enter Key Navigation

-By default pressing `Enter` will start editing on a cell, or stop editing on an editing cell.
+By default pressing <kbd>Enter</kbd> will start editing on a cell, or stop editing on an editing cell.
 It will not navigate to the cell below.

 To allow consistency with Excel the grid has the following properties:

-- `enterMovesDown`: Set to `true` to have `Enter` key move focus to the cell below if not editing.
-The default is `Enter` key starts editing the currently focused cell.
+- `enterMovesDown`: Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below if not editing.
+The default is <kbd>Enter</kbd> key starts editing the currently focused cell.
-- `enterMovesDownAfterEdit:` Set to `true` to have `Enter` key move focus to the cell below after `Enter` is pressed while editing.
+- `enterMovesDownAfterEdit:` Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below after <kbd>Enter</kbd> is pressed while editing.
 The default is editing will stop and focus will remain on the editing cell.

-The example below demonstrates the focus moving down when **Enter** is pressed.
+The example below demonstrates the focus moving down when <kbd>Enter</kbd> is pressed.

 <grid-example title='Enter Key Navigation' name='enter-key-navigation' type='generated' options='{ "exampleHeight": 555 }'></grid-example>